 Zen masters talk of ‘the self disappearing’.
 The principle is that if one is engaged wholeheartedly in a task, and not concerning oneself with ego, then the sense of self dissolves, leaving just the task.
 “I am doing this”, is transformed into “doing this”.

 The emotionally loaded thoughts cease.
-Concern over weather one is ‘good enough’, liking or disliking the work are examples of thoughts generated by the ego, which dissolve in the state of practice one aspires towards.
+Concern over whether one is ‘good enough’, liking or disliking the work are examples of thoughts generated by the ego, which dissolve in the state of practice one aspires towards.
 The thoughts which detract from our engagement in activity are of the egoistic nature.

 Working on yourself working on work